cudoventures/cudos-docs/docs/node/run-node/run-full-node.md

 :::warning

-Be Aware: It will take time for the node to sync
+Be Aware: It will take time for the node to sync.

 :::